COPING WITH LOSS

 Sometimes it is our loved ones actual death that we struggle with that negatively affects our grieving.
 Sometimes it's our own self inflicting notion of guilt we place on ourselves that makes the grieving process so difficult.
 Individuals who've lost someone to a sudden passing often have regret not being there at the time of their loved ones departure.
 Many struggle to come to terms with how they were never there to say one last 'I love you'.
 When recalling our last moments we shared with someone who is no longer physically here, sometimes a sad reality sets in that we never got to say what we wanted them to hear.
 Such circumstances leaves us in a state of sorrow.

-along the way were the memories that I always kept close to my heart.
+In my life, those who I were considerably close with all passed away without me being able to kiss them goodbye.
+I sympathize with anybody who has also experienced not being able to do so.
+What helped me was the idea that somethings in life are out of my control and who am I to question the universe for poorly timing things to my liking.
+What also helped along the way were the memories that I always kept close to my heart.
 At some point I decided that the positive experiences I shared with those loved ones & would let their spirit know what I wasn't able to say during their final moments.
 I always embraced them, I always let them how much they meant to me.
 Soon, the burden I had placed on myself seemed if anything, silly.
 Why did I let myself take those last moments of not being their overshadow all the wonderful times we did share.
 And why should death define us?

 For anybody who wishes they had one last moment with a deceased loved one I urge you to try this exercise.
 Find a beautifully landscaped area of your town where you can be alone.
 It can be a park, a meadow or your backyard for that matter.
 Take in the scenery for a while as you stand there in silence.
 Close your eyes and recreate where you are in your mind, but now place your loved one as if they were sharing this lovely view with you.
 Look them in the eyes and share with them everything you wish you had the chance to tell them.
 Share with them your sorrow, your emotions, most importantly--your love with them.
 Whatever you feel like you never had the opportunity to share while they were alive, say it to them now.
 Finally imagine the two of you embracing each other somehow feeling that this long awaited embrace isn't necessarily your last.
 As you open your eyes and take in the lovely area around you for a second time hopefully you feel as though a weight has been lifted because you got a lot off your chest.